Writing

 Photography by David Hawe

 Tristan R. Whiston and Moynan King are artists with distinct multi-disciplinary practices.
-Their shared interest in ideas of identity, gender, communication and the element of time (in both life and art) brought them together as artistic collaborators early their careers.
+Their shared interest in ideas of identity, gender, communication and the element of time (in both life and art) brought them together as artistic collaborators early in their careers.

 Co-presented by New Adventures in Sound Art for the Sound Travels Festival of Sound Art